Links

 Minimum Collateralization Ratio

-Main safety buffer in a CDP is the Minimum Collateralization Ratio or MCR for short.
-It is the minimum collateralization ratio that allows for taking on debt.
+Core risk mitigation of a CDP is the minimum collateralization ratio (MCR).
+It is the minimum collateralization ratio that allows taking on new debt.

 If a CDP's collateralization ratio is under the MCR It does not mean it can be liquidated.

-This decision is made by the Liquidation Threshold instead.
+This is decided by the Liquidation Threshold instead.

 The MCR is used to calculate a minimum collateral value for that a CDP needs to back up it's total debt value.